 Here’s the truth: You don’t need a massive suitcase to enjoy Iceland.
 In fact, the less you carry, the freer you’ll feel.
 A thoughtfully planned Iceland carry-on packing list will cover everything from glaciers to geothermal pools.
 Plus, with Icelandair carry on rules being pretty traveler-friendly, there’s no reason not to try it.

-So yes—packing light to Iceland is absolutely worth it.
+So yes—packing light to Iceland is absolutely worth it for your bucket-list adventure.
 Not only will you save money and avoid hassle, but you’ll also discover how little you really need when adventure is waiting outside your door.